 Chaga and Cordyceps are both known functional mushrooms, or perhaps you’ve heard them being called medicinal mushrooms.
-They are different by nature, like in taste and texture, how we can source them, as well as health-promoting qualities, yet both of them possess strong health benefits for the human body.
-This article will compare the Chaga vs Cordyceps pair.
+They are different by nature, like in taste and texture, how we can source them, and health-promoting qualities, yet both possess strong health benefits for the human body.
+This article will compare the Chaga vs. Cordyceps pair.

 What are Cordyceps?

 Cordyceps is a part of the Ascomycetes fungus family, which includes around 600 species (including truffles, morels, and ergot fungus – the source of the most potent hallucinogen in the world).
 The fungi are valued primarily for their incredible ability to increase energy and reduce fatigue.
 Cordyceps are not new and have been the centerpiece of traditional Chinese medicine for more than 1300 years.
-Cordyceps’s stoma and fruiting body grow out of an insect, most commonly caterpillars and that’s where they get their other name “caterpillar mushroom”.
+Cordyceps’ stoma and fruiting body grow out of an insect, most commonly a caterpillar, from where they get their other name, “caterpillar mushroom.”

-Although some strains of cordyceps grow in other locations, the originally celebrated strain Cordyceps Sinensis only grows on the Himalayan Plateau.
+Although some cordyceps strains grow in other locations, the originally celebrated strain Cordyceps Sinensis only grows on the Himalayan Plateau.
 Meaning that the harvesting of the fungus can be very challenging and expensive.
 Some experts estimate that the harvesting of Cordyceps brings in 90 percent of the cash income in the areas of Tibet where they’re found.
-The Himalayan harvester hopes to find around ten tiny specimens a day, which explains why wild Cordyceps can cost as much as $20,000 a pound!
+The Himalayan harvester hopes to see around ten tiny specimens daily, which explains why wild Cordyceps can cost as much as $20,000 a pound!

-Thankfully there is another species (Cordyceps Militaris) that can actually be cultivated on plant-based materials.
+Thankfully, another species (Cordyceps Militaris) can actually be cultivated on plant-based materials.
 This is what is used in mushroom supplements today.

-The fungus’s health benefits include anti-inflammatory properties (helps with blood flow, heart health, and with lowering cholesterol).
-Its beta-glucans with another chemical compound called cordycepin acid, are known to shrink tumors and stimulate lymphocyte production.
+The fungus’s health benefits include anti-inflammatory properties (helps with blood flow, heart health, and lowering cholesterol).
+Its beta-glucans, with another chemical compound called cordycepin acid, are known to shrink tumors and stimulate lymphocyte production.

 What is Chaga Mushroom?